-The financial statements have been drawn up in accordance with the Singapore Financial Reporting Standards (FRSs) under the historical cost convention, except as disclosed in the accounting policies below.
+The financial statements have been drawn up in accordance with the Singapore Financial Reporting Standards ("FRSs") under the historical cost convention, except as disclosed in the accounting policies below.
+All accounting policies have been consistently applied to the current financial year and comparative period, unless otherwise stated.